GabrielWelvaert/Realm-of-the-Mad-Gabe/README.md

 - **Entities** → IDs only
 - **Components** → Pure data
-- **Systems** → Logic operating on components
+- **Systems** → Update components

-This design optimizes CPU memory access and allows the game to sustain high frame rates under load.
+This design is extremely CPU-cache friendly and allows the game to sustain high frame rates under load.

 ---

-## Entities and Components
+## Entities and Components (Entites are composed of componenets)

 Entities contain no data.
-Instead, their data lives in separate components stored in contiguous memory pools.
+Instead, their data lives in separate components.

 ### Entities (ID only)
 ![Entities](./readmeimages/entity.png)